tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 ### 2. Instructor Do: Stationarity and Non-Stationarity (10 min)

-In this activity, you will define stationarity, a key concept in time series modeling.
+In this activity, you will define stationarity, a key concept in time series modelling.

 **Files:**